codacy/docs/docs/coverage-reporter/troubleshooting-coverage-cli-issues.md

 ## coverage-xml/index.xml generated an empty result

-If you're using PHPUnit version 5 or above to generate your coverage report, you must output the report using the Clover format.
-Codacy Coverage Reporter supports the PHPUnit XML format only for versions 4 and older.
+If you're using <span class="skip-vale">PHPUnit</span> version 5 or above to generate your coverage report, you must output the report using the Clover format.
+Codacy Coverage Reporter supports the <span class="skip-vale">PHPUnit</span> XML format only for versions 4 and older.

 To change the output format replace the flag `--coverage-xml <dir>` with `--coverage-clover <file>` when executing `phpunit`.

-See [PHPUnit command-line documentation](https://phpunit.readthedocs.io/en/9.5/textui.html) for more information.
+See [<span class="skip-vale">PHPUnit</span> command-line documentation](https://phpunit.readthedocs.io/en/9.5/textui.html) for more information.

 ## Can't validate checksum {: id="checksum"}